zigzag-js/.github/profile/README.md

 ### Libraries

 #### [@zig-zag/chains](https://github.com/zigzag-js/chains)
-A quick way to get details for all the chains in the Dotsama ecosystem. `@zig-zag/chains` provides you everything you need from a parachain or a relaychain.
+A quick way to get details for all the chains in the Polkadot and Kusama ecosystem. `@zig-zag/chains` provides you everything you need from a parachain or a relaychain.

 #### @zig-zag/modal (coming soon)
-An authentication modal for react similar to web3modal for the Dotsama ecosystem.
+An authentication modal for react similar to web3modal for the Polkadot and Kusama ecosystem.
 This library will provide you with a set of ContextProviders and Buttons that'll make authenticating with Polkadot a matter of minutes.
 More details coming soon...
 (TBD)

 #### @zig-zag/hooks (coming soon)